Postgraduate Certificate in Education (PGCE)

 - Information Technology (IT)

 - Life Orientation

 - Mathematical Literacy

 - Visual Art

-Take note: all teaching modules will not necessarily be offered every year.
-A minimum of five students per module are usually required.
+Take note: All teaching modules will not necessarily be offered every year.
+A minimum number of students per module are required.